johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 ## Testing our Azure Function

 We can demonstrate this works pretty easily.
-If you go to https://blog.johnnyreilly.com/2014/01/upgrading-to-typescript-095-personal.html (the old Blogger URL), you'll be redirected to https://blog.johnnyreilly.com/2014/01/09/upgrading-to-typescript-095-personal - the new URL:
+If we go to https://blog.johnnyreilly.com/2014/01/upgrading-to-typescript-095-personal.html (the old Blogger URL), we'll be redirected (301'd to be specific) to https://blog.johnnyreilly.com/2014/01/09/upgrading-to-typescript-095-personal - the new URL.
+This is demonstrated in the following screenshot - note the `location` header in the response:

 ![screenshot of redirect in Chrome Devtools](screenshot-redirect-in-chrome-devtools.png)

-This is driven by [this redirect in our `redirects.js`](https://github.com/johnnyreilly/blog.johnnyreilly.com/blob/e21d3faf897505e860fc351260ab45ef6fa21d60/blog-website/api/fallback/redirects.js#L475-L479) file:
+This particular redirect is driven by [an entry in our `redirects.js`](https://github.com/johnnyreilly/blog.johnnyreilly.com/blob/e21d3faf897505e860fc351260ab45ef6fa21d60/blog-website/api/fallback/redirects.js#L475-L479) file:

 ```json
   {